Consequences of a Felony Conviction Require Representation

 A felony conviction can result in various forms of incarceration, loss of certain rights, and alter the trajectory of your life forever.
 These are some of the many reasons it is important to have a lawyer represent you through the process.
 An experienced attorney will assess all of your options, identify the most important legal issues, and most importantly, fight for you at trial.

 Every person charged with a crime is entitled to a zealous defense.
-Kim Van Dyke is highly equipped to do just that.
+Ms. Van Dyke is highly equipped to do just that.
 Whether it is research, legal writing, investigations, or trial litigation, she has the experience you can count on.
-When facing a felony crime, you also need someone that is going to be candid with you about your best options.
-Kim will offer you the best guidance to make your own best decisions.
+When facing a felony crime, you also need someone who is going to be candid with you about your best options.
+Ms. Van Dyke will offer you the best guidance to make your own best decisions.

 Ms. Van Dyke's Experience Can Help You

-If you are charged with a felony, it can be difficult to find a job, and some states won't even let you vote.
-However, we’ve also seen formerly convicted felons go on to have fulfilling lives, so this does not have to mean the end of the world for you.
+If you are charged with a felony, it can be difficult to find job, and some states won't even let you vote.
 A few examples of felony offenses which Ms. Van Dyke has tried to a jury include:

 While the charges in these cases are varied, Ms. Van Dyke always works to protect the rights of her clients before, during, and after trial.
-If you are convicted of a felony offense, you may brandish that mark or your record for the rest of your life.
-However, Kim can also assess if and when you might be eligible to have that record sealed.
+If you are convicted of a felony offense, you may brandish that mark on your record for the rest of your life.
+However, Ms. Van Dyke can also assess if and when you might be eligible to have that record sealed.
 Learn about this process by scheduling a consultation today.